ISyncPlus/iSyncPlus/README.md

 📘 Advancing in TypeScript and scalable app architecture

-⚡ Building seamless full-stack experiences from idea to deployment
+⚡ Building seamless full-stack mobile app experiences from idea to deployment